-The blaVIM is also present in Alcaligenes faecalis, this gene is responsible for the carbapenem resistance by this pathogen and this is similar to published study results on drug resistant Alcaligenes faecalis [24].
-There has been paucity of reports on blaVIM in Nigeria, though the north has few reports [18];[25], the South has very poor known blaVIM report from clinical sources.
+The blaVIM is also present in Alcaligenes faecalis, this gene is responsible for the carbapenem resistance by this pathogen and this is similar to published study results on drug resistant Alcaligenes faecalis [32].
+There has been paucity of reports on blaVIM in Nigeria, though northern Nigeria has few reports [33], southern Nigeria lack reports on blaVIM from clinical sources.
 This report on blaVIM from this study exposes the threat of this gene to patients and hospital environment in the study population.
 The prevalence of some carbapenem-resistant genes may differ within hospitals and communities due to the unique nature of antimicrobial resistant genes which can easily disseminate among different bacterial species through horizontal transfers.